 Top panel removed (don’t forget to unplug the lid sensor):

-Unscrew the four Philips screws, unplug the motor cable and carefully lift the CD drive unit.
+Unscrew the four Phillips screws, unplug the motor cable and carefully lift the CD drive unit.
 Then unplug the laser pickup cable from the mainboard.

 Turn around the CD drive unit and remove the plastic case by bending the four marked clips:

-Unscrew both Philips screws that hold the glide rod of the laser pickup:
+Unscrew both Phillips screws that hold the glide rod of the laser pickup: